elastisys/compliantkubernetes/docs/user-guide/go-live.md

 # Go-live Checklist

-The administrator set up a shiny new Compliant Kubernetes environment.
+The administrator set up a shiny new Welkin environment.
 You containerized your application, deployed it, configured a working CI/CD pipeline, configured application alerts, etc. etc.
 All seems fine, but somehow you feel anxious about going into production 24/7.